steffahn/rust-feature-ideas/brainstorming.md

 	`sealed trait` is just syntax for an empty `sealed partial impl`.
 This also allows for negative implementations like for example `sealed partial impl<'a> DerefMut for &'a {}` prevents anyone from implementing `DerefMut` on immutable references (see: problems with unsoundness of `Pin`).

+*	Allow update syntax for non-`Drop` implementing structs even if some fields are private.